Red cells are washed to remove the majority of unwanted plasma proteins, antibodies and electrolytes.

 The following groups of patients should receive washed components:

-patients with reactions to transfused plasma proteins (eg, IgA deficiency)
+- patients with reactions to transfused plasma proteins (eg patients who have IgA deficiency and antibodies to IgA)

-patients with paroxysmal nocturnal haemoglobinuria who experience reactions despite group-specific leucocyte depleted fresh red cells
+- patients with paroxysmal nocturnal haemoglobinuria who experience reactions despite receiving group-specific leucocyte depleted fresh red cells